 Kathleen also serves as the Deputy Director of the NG911 Institute.
-In that role, she assists the Institute in educating Congressional Staff Members and working with the Congressional NextGen 9-1-1 Caucus to promote the deployment of advanced and effective 9-1-1 and Next Generation 9-1-1 (collectively, NG9-1-1) services throughout the nation.
-She has represented the Institute at events and panels held by the Federal Communications Bar Association.
+In that role, she assists the Institute in educating Congressional staff members and working with the Congressional NextGen 9-1-1 Caucus to promote the deployment of advanced and effective 9-1-1 and Next Generation 9-1-1 (collectively, NG9-1-1) services throughout the nation.
+She has represented the Institute at events and panels held by the Federal Communications Bar Association (FCBA).

 Prior to joining Keller and Heckman, Kathleen worked for government agencies, associations, and the United States House of Representatives and Senate, where she gained experience in consumer protection, privacy, and intellectual property law.
 While working in the United States Senate, she successfully helped to advance legislation from origination to final Senate passage.

 While in law school, Kathleen was elected Senior Note and Comment Editor of the CommLaw Conspectus: Journal of Communications Law and Policy.

 - Provided counsel regarding FCC regulatory compliance for a transaction valued at over $50 billion

 - Drafted public comments on behalf of a trade association in an FCC Docket regarding broadband data, upon which the FCC agreed with the trade association’s recommended action

 - Engaged Congressional staff on legislation relating to the regulation of rural towers to forecast compliance issues for clients